myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 *Examples included in the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/tree/master/src/Platform/Linux/examples" target="_blank">Linux platform code</a>:*

 + **<a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/Platform/Linux/examples/SimplePublish.c" target="_blank">SimplePublish</a>** - Provides an example of connecting to Cayenne and Publishing dummy sensor data.
 Cayenne will automatically created dashboard Widgets for sensor data received in this manner.
-+ **<a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/Platform/Linux/examples/SimpleSubscribe.c" target="_blank">SimpleSubscribe</a>** - Provides an example of Subscribing to MQTT topics, allowing
++ **<a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/Platform/Linux/examples/SimpleSubscribe.c" target="_blank">SimpleSubscribe</a>** - Provides an example of Subscribing to MQTT topics, demonstrating how to listen for changes to your connected devices issued from the Cayenne dashboard.
-+ **<a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/Platform/Linux/examples/CayenneClient.c" target="_blank">CayenneClient</a>** - An all inclusive example that performs both sending and receiving example data using the Cayenne cloud.
++ **<a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/Platform/Linux/examples/CayenneClient.c" target="_blank">CayenneClient</a>** - An all inclusive example that performs both sending and receiving example data using the Cayenne Cloud.

 #### Connect board to Cayenne

 The first step in verifying that your board is communicating and working with Cayenne is to establish a connection.
-The *<a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/Platform/Linux/examples/SimplePublish.c" target="_blank">SimplePublish</a>* example provides provides the easiest example of doing so.
+The *<a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/Platform/Linux/examples/SimplePublish.c" target="_blank">SimplePublish</a>* example provides the easiest example of doing so.
 You can find this example in **Platform/Linux/Examples** folder included with the library.
 It includes a complete example of connecting to the Cayenne Cloud and sending some simple test data to verify the connection is working.
 We will use this example for demonstrating connecting your board to Cayenne.

 **Adding your MQTT Credentials**